Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Data and Methodology

 \subsection{Data Preprocessing}

 Ion energy spectra possess three dimensions: time series (40 points), energy bins (32 bins), and flux magnitude.
-Plasma parameters (magnetic field, ion temperature and position) are two-dimensional with time series and parameter values.
-All positive quantities (energy spectra, magnetic field magnitude, total ion temperature) undergo min-max normalization to values between 0 and 1.
-Position data are normalized between -1 and 1 using a piecewise linear transformation (since the original range is not symmetric around zero) to preserve directional information for distinguishing dayside (positive X) from nightside (negative X) locations.
-An example for each label is shown in Figure \ref{fig:regions} with normalized ion energy spectrogram data and associated plasma parameters.
+Plasma parameters (magnetic field, ion temperature, ion density, ion velocity component and position) are two-dimensional with time series and parameter values.
+All positive quantities (energy spectra, magnetic field magnitude, total ion temperature, ion density) undergo min-max normalization to values between 0 and 1.
+Ion velocity and position data are normalized between -1 and 1 using a piecewise linear transformation (since the original range is not symmetric around zero) to preserve directional information, for example distinguishing dayside (positive X) from nightside (negative X) locations or earthward flows (negative velocity) from tailward flows (positive velocity).
+An example for each label is shown in figure \ref{fig:regions} with normalized ion energy spectrogram data and associated plasma parameters.

-The dataset is partitioned into training (80\%) and validation (20\%) subsets using stratified sampling to maintain class balance.
-This partitioning ensures robust model evaluation while providing sufficient training data for effective learning.